TaraT1/forHealth/README.md

 `npm start`

 - To run, activate database. (mongodb.com Ensure current ip address has access rights)
+    - Add ip address in mongo with Network Access

 For production  `npm start` in terminal